 The climate is tropical.
 The capital is Bandar Seri Begawan.
 The country consists of two parts physically separated by a finger of Malaysian territory.
 Brunei's major natural resources are petroleum, natural gas and timber.

 Brunei was a powerful state from the 16th to the 19th century, but in 1888 it became a British protectorate.
-Britain retained responsibility for the state's defense and foreign affairs until 1984, when the sultanate became fully independent.
+Britain retained responsibility for the state's defence and foreign affairs until 1984, when the sultanate became fully independent.

 In Brunei there is no personal income tax, and there are no export, sales, payroll or manufacturing taxes.
-Sole-proprietorship and partnership businesses are not subject to income tax.
+Sole proprietorship and partnership businesses are not subject to income tax.
 The main tax for resident ('domestic') companies is corporate tax, but this does not apply in the BIFC.